Abuhaneeph/Rezacles/README.md

 Referee |Referee first upline | Referee second upline | C.O.A | C.O.A| C.O.A

-+ C.O.A serve as the Referee in all the Two Generation
++ C.O.A serve as the Referee in Two Generations (4th and 5th)

 Rez  |1st Upline  | 2nd Upline | 3rd Upline | 4th Upline | 5th Upline
 :---: | :---: | :---: | :---: | :---: | :---: